marijnio/vegan-thank-you-notes/README.md

-# Vegan calling cards
+# Veg options thank you notes
-Print-ready business card sized thank you notes for showing appreciation of having vegan options on the menu.
+Print-ready business card sized thank you notes for you to leave some appreciation at restaurants for having vegan options on the menu.

 ## Usage